apache/beam/website/src/contribute/runner-guide.md

-The `run(Pipeline)` method should be asynchronous and results in a PipelineResult which generally will be a job descriptor for your data processing engine, provides methods for checking its status, canceling it, and waiting for it to terminate.
+The `run(Pipeline)` method should be asynchronous and results in a PipelineResult which generally will be a job descriptor for your data processing engine, providing methods for checking its status, canceling it, and waiting for it to terminate.

 ## Implementing the Beam Primitives